owenphineas/tell-me-what-happened/README.md

 # Tell Me What Happened

 ## Overview
-Tell Me What Happened is a web application that allows users to enter a date and retrieve information about events that occurred on that date.
-The application utilizes the Wikipedia and New York Times APIs to provide users with a comprehensive view of historical events, news articles, and first-person accounts associated with the selected date.
-The New York Times API is restricted to dates after the founding of the publication in 1851, ensuring relevant search results.
+Curious about what went down on your birthday or any other day?
+Check out Tell Me What Happened!
+The webpage taps into both the New York Times and Wikipedia APIs.
+You can see headlines from the New York Times and compare them with all the other notable stuff, acocording to Wikipedia.
+Simply search and get the scoop on any date you'd like.

 ## Functionality
 - **Date Search**: Users can enter a date into the application.